DemocracyEarth/paper/FAQ/FAQ-en.md

 No, the *vote* token is not a security.
 The *vote* token is an asset.
 What is the difference?
 To begin with, a security, by definition is an asset, but not all assets are necessarily a security.

 - A security is primarily something from which you expect to receive a financial return in the future, and many cryptocurrencies fall into that category.

 - An asset is different in that it has inherent value due to a clear, intrinsic functionality.

 Tokens are assets, yet they can be securities if they represent an ownership in an organization (or meet other defined criteria set by SEC and other reg bodies).
-The *vote* token is by definition an asset, with the primary **utility** of decision-making (governance).
+The *vote* token is by definition an asset, with the primary **utility** of decision-making, or voting (governance).
 In addition, being a crypto asset, *vote* tokens contain the inherent benefits of decentralization, transparency and anonymity enabled by blockchain networks.

-During the token pre-sale i.e. before the token is issued, DEF is utlizing an industry standard Simple Agreement for Future Tokens (SAFT) which IS a security.
+During the token pre-sale i.e. before the token is issued, Democracy Earth is utlizing an industry standard Simple Agreement for Future Tokens (SAFT) which IS a security.
 In order to comply with SEC regulations we can only sell this security to accredited investors, and only in jurisdictions the SEC does not ban (China and New York).

 <a name="question-13"></a>
 **13. What will the ICO funds be used for?**